 RE17 was created to address three key problems.
-The first is that there are no central hubs to coordinate between student-led SDG initiatives at the university level, the lack of which inhibits collaboration towards more ambitious goals.
+The first is that there are few central hubs to coordinate between student-led SDG initiatives at the university level, the lack of which inhibits collaboration towards more ambitious goals.
 The second is that opportunities to engage with the SDGs are confined predominantly to students at core Canadian institutions and major cities, limiting the diversity of perspectives involved in SDG action.
-The third is that conversations surrounding sustainability and sustainable development are often siloed and separated, compromising progress towards the SDG framework.
+The third is that conversations surrounding sustainability and sustainable development are often siloed and separated, compromising efficient progress towards the SDG framework.
 By addressing these problems, we aim to inspire more ambitious and challenging projects towards SDG engagement among student groups and Canadian universities.

 RE17 emerged from the 2020 SDSN Together Conference, where our co-founders—each representing SDG student groups at their respective universities—connected virtually and identified opportunities for further collaboration.
 We envisioned the creation of a national community of practice around youth-led SDG action; a space to support student-run SDG hubs and Alliances at post-secondary campuses across Canada.
 ReImagine 17 was the culmination of our efforts to create this space and generate momentum towards SDG engagement among our universities.